-Premier operational management team with track record of success.
-Our management team has approximately 300 combined years of experience in the healthcare industry.
+Premier executive management team with track record of success.
+Our executive management team has over 225 combined years of experience in the healthcare industry.
 The extensive national experience and operational expertise of our management team give us what management believes to be the premier leadership team in the behavioral healthcare industry.
 Our management team strives to use its years of experience operating behavioral healthcare facilities to generate strong cash flow and grow a profitable business.

 Legislative and favorable industry trends.
-According to a 2022 survey by the Substance Abuse and Mental Health Services Administration ("SAMHSA") of the U.S. Department of Health and Human Services (the "HHS"), mental illness and substance use disorder prevalence continues to break previous year records.
-In 2022, 59.3 million adults in the U.S. aged 18 years or older suffered from a mental illness in the prior year and 15.4 million suffered from a serious mental illness.
-Further, adults with co-occurring serious mental illness and substance use disorder grew from 6.4 million to 7.4 million between 2021 to 2022, a 15% increase.
-Approximately 54.6 million people aged 12 or older in 2022 needed substance use treatment in the past year, but only 13.1 million of those received substance use treatment.
-According to a study by the Centers for Disease Control and Prevention ("CDC"), youth mental health continues to reach all-time highs.
-In 2021, 42% of high school students reported persistent feelings of sadness, compared to 28% in 2011.
-Further, in 2021, 10% of high school students attempted suicide.
+According to a 2023 survey by the Substance Abuse and Mental Health Services Administration ("SAMHSA") of the U.S. Department of Health and Human Services (the "HHS"), mental illness and substance use disorder prevalence continues to represent more than one in five U.S. adults.
+In 2023, 58.7 million adults in the U.S. aged 18 years or older suffered from a mental illness in the prior year and 14.6 million suffered from a serious mental illness.
+Further, 6.8 million adults had co-occurring serious mental illness and substance use disorder in 2023.
+Approximately 54.2 million people aged 12 or older in 2023 needed substance use treatment in the past year, but only 12.8 million of those received substance use treatment.
+According to a 2023 study by the Centers for Disease Control and Prevention ("CDC"), youth mental health continues to reach all-time highs, and nearly all indicators of poor mental health and suicidal thoughts and behaviors worsened from 2013 to 2023.
+In 2023, 40% of high school students reported persistent feelings of sadness or hopelessness, compared to 30% in 2013.
+Further, in 2023, 20% of high school students seriously considered attempting suicide and 9% of high school students attempted suicide one or more times.
 Management believes the market for behavioral healthcare services will continue to grow due to increased awareness of mental health and substance abuse conditions and treatment options.

-While the growing awareness of mental health and substance abuse conditions is expected to accelerate demand for services, recent healthcare reform in the U.S. is expected to increase access to industry services as more people obtain insurance coverage.
-A key aspect of reform legislation is the extension of mental health parity protections established into law by the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 (the "MHPAEA").
+While the growing awareness of mental health and substance abuse conditions is expected to accelerate demand for services, evolving healthcare legislation in the U.S. has increased, and is expected to further increase, access to industry services as more people obtain insurance coverage.
+A key aspect of reform legislation was the extension of mental health parity protections established into law by the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 (the "MHPAEA").
 The MHPAEA requires employers who provide behavioral healthcare and addiction benefits to provide such coverage to the same extent as other medical conditions.
-On December 13, 2016, then President Obama signed the 21st Century Cures Act.
+On December 13, 2016, President Obama signed the 21st Century Cures Act.
 The 21st Century Cures Act appropriates substantial resources for the treatment of behavioral healthcare and substance abuse disorders and contains measures intended to strengthen the MHPAEA.
 On October 21, 2018, the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (the "SUPPORT Act") was signed into law.
 The SUPPORT Act expands Medicare coverage to include Opioid Treatment Programs for services provided on or after January 2, 2020.
 It also includes Individuals in Medicaid Deserve Care that is Appropriate and Responsible in its Execution Act, which suspends the current prohibition on using federal Medicaid funds to pay for substance use disorder treatment at inpatient treatment facilities with more than 16 beds and limits beneficiaries to no more than 30 days of inpatient treatment per 12-month period.